goodreasonai/abbey/README.md

 ### Text-to-Speech Models (TTS)

 Text to speech models are configured under `tts` in `settings.yml`.
 You can specify tts models from any provider you wish to support, plus a default.
 TTS models are totally optional.
-Remember to configure the relevant provider settings as shown above under "Using Integrations".
+Remember to configure the relevant provider settings as [shown above](#integration-specific-configuration).

 ```
 tts:
-  default: "openai_ontx"
+  default: "openai_onyx"
   voices:
     - provider: openai  # required
       voice: "onyx"  # required